 We’ve also included textile trousers with vents on our list – particularly those with a removable thermal layer.

-More budget-conscious riders may have to make do with a single pair of trousers year-round, and vented trousers that can be adapted for a variety of conditions to get more bang for your buck.
+More budget-conscious riders may have to make do with a single pair of trousers year-round and vented trousers that can be adapted for various conditions to get more bang for your buck.

 That said, buying specific gear for specific conditions will always net you slightly better performance.

-Full mesh trousers are common in the hottest parts of the world and use tiny perforations in their synthetic/leather surface to keep the rider cool.
+Full mesh trousers are standard in the hottest parts of the world and use tiny perforations in their synthetic/leather surface to keep the rider cool.

 We didn’t include any of these on our list because the UK is rarely (if ever) hot enough to warrant them.
 But if a mid-summer trip to Greece is on the cards, a set of full-mesh might be a good investment.

 All the trousers on our list ship with CE-rated armour inserts installed in the knees.